Elham-Ahmadzadeh/Elham-Ahmadzadeh/README.md

 ### Hi there!
 I'm Elham. 👋

 I am working hard to become a full stack developer with a specialization in JavaScript.
-Feel free to take a look at my projects☺️ 🌱
+Feel free to take a look at my projects☺️🌿

 # My skills
 * Intermediate level JavaScript/ CSS & HTML